xenomarz/Correspondence-Free-Region-Localization/README.md

        1. Generate Visual Studio project using CMake GUI (Need to be done after a modification to a CMakeLists.txt file).
     - For electron applications:
       1. Open command prompt:
-         1. Run `npm install` from the repository's root folder (need to be done only once).
-         2. Run `cmake-js` from the repository's root folder (Need to be done after a modification to a CMakeLists.txt file).
+         1. Run `cmake-js` from the repository's root folder (Need to be done after a modification to a CMakeLists.txt file).